 Grocery stores are responsible for thousands of injuries each year, and it’s no wonder why.
 After all, the average American goes to a grocery store 1.6 times per week and spends there at least 40 minutes per trip.
-On average, Americans spend about 60 hours grocery shopping per year.
+On average, Americans spend about 60 hours of grocery shopping per year.
 That’s quite a lot.

-As you can imagine, with shopping in grocery store being such an integral part of our lives, getting injured in grocery store is not something out of extraordinary.
+As you can imagine, with shopping in a grocery store being such an integral part of our lives, getting injured in grocery store is not something out of extraordinary.
 And in some cases, grocery stores can be held responsible for injuries caused to their customers both in the store or outside in the parking lot.

-“However, you cannot blame the grocery store for all kinds of injuries,” warns our Pittsburgh grocery store accident attorney at SMA Law Group.
+“However, you cannot blame the grocery store for all kinds of injuries,” warns our Pittsburgh grocery store accident attorney at SMT Legal.
 “Under Pennsylvania’s premises liability law, the owner of a grocery store or any other property cannot be held responsible for injuries unless he or she failed to take reasonable measures to protect his/her visitors and customers from reasonably foreseeable harm or the owner failed to remedy a dangerous condition on the property in a timely manner (or the owner or his/her workers created the dangerous condition through negligence or carelessness, and then failed to fix it).

 Like in many other states, owners of grocery stores in Pennsylvania owe their customers and visitors a duty of care.
 Grocery stores have a legal duty to ensure that their premises are safe for their visitors and customers and must take all reasonable steps to prevent harm to visitors and customers.